Skip to main content

 Understanding credit as a student

 As a student, you may wonder if you even have a credit history.
-If you’ve held your own credit card, for example, then you have some credit history.
+If you’ve held your own credit card, for example, then you probably have some credit history.
 This documents your past credit behavior: timely or past due payments, debt, credit balances and types of accounts, as well as available credit.
 This behavior then populates your credit report, which is compiled by each of the three major credit bureaus: Experian™, Equifax® and TransUnion®.

 The information in your credit report is used to calculate your credit score.
 The two common scoring models, VantageScore® and FICO™, each weigh aspects of your credit report differently to determine your score.
 Your credit report’s data will vary depending on which of the three credit bureaus issues it, and it can appear differently in each bureau.
 Lenders sometimes use only one of these bureaus’ reports to assess your credit.
 They view the score as an indication of your credit worthiness, or your ability to pay back a loan, but they may also look at the specific points in your credit report to help weigh you as an applicant.